imabireal/A2Z-recipes/README.md

-# Mixup-Final
+# A2Z-recipes

-Mixup-Final is a full-stack application with a **React frontend** and an **Express.js backend**.
+A2Z-recipes is a full-stack application with a **React frontend** and an **Express.js backend**.
 This README provides step-by-step instructions for local development, deployment on **Render**, and troubleshooting common issues.

 ---